kumokay/my_learning/04_react/README.md

-# Getting Started with Apache Thrift
+# Getting Started with React

 using nodejs v11.x, react v16.7.0